cs41ao/cs41ao/README.md

 ## 📜 Summary

 - I have recently achieved Chartered IT Professional (CITP) through British Computer Society.
-- 🎉 Professional Membership of BCS / MIET / RSA.
-- Microsoft Cloud Skills Challenge 2021
+- Microsoft Cloud Skills Challenge 2021-2022
 - *Working towards APM Chartered Project Professional (ChPP)
 - *Working towards Certified ServiceNow Administrator (CSA)
 - 📽️ Projects I am working on IT Sustainable Tech and using Tech for Good.
-- A UK STEM Ambassador
+- 🎉 Professional Membership of BCS / MIET / STEM Learning.
 - 👩‍🏫 I am a Technology Mentor for Cajigo 100 Women in Tech Mentoring programme.
 - Looking for new opportunities in Tech to move into Project Management, Sustainable Tech or Cloud Security.
 - ❓Ask about Cloud Computing, Service Management, Agile or Tech careers.